 Menangle Sand and Soil Pty Ltd (Menangle Sand and Soil) operates the Menangle Sand and Soil Quarry ('the quarry') at 15 Menangle Road, Menangle (Figure 1.1).
-Quarrying has been undertaken in the location for over 40 years by a number of operators and at varying rates of production.
-Extraction, processing and rehabilitation activities have been undertaken by Menangle Sand and Soil since 1978.

 The quarry, located in the Wollondilly and Campbelltown local government areas, extracts sand and soil along the Nepean River as approved by Development Consent 85/2865, granted by the Minister for Planning on 15 November 1989.

-To date, sand and soil has been extracted from Stages 1 to 2 and 4 to 7 (Figure 1.2).
+Sand and soil has been extracted from Stages 1 to 2 and 4 to 7 (Figure 1.2).
 While previously approved, sand and soil will not be extracted from Stage 3 in exchange for the Stage 8 Area's reserves.

 On 10 September 2020, the NSW Land and Environment Court (LEC) approved the Menangle Quarry Extension - Modification 1 (MOD1) to Development Consent 85/2865.
 Consent conditions are provided in the Notice of Orders for LEC 2018/342158).
-The consent to extract sand and soil from the Stage 8 area is subject to not extracting material from the Stage 3 area (as previously approved).
+The Consolidated Consent ('the Consent') allows the extraction of sand and soil in the Stage 8 area and operations (but no extraction) in the Stage 6 and 7 areas.
+Extraction in the Stage 8 area commenced in September 2023.